yudhastyoo/yudhastyoo/README.md

 # 💫 About Me:
 Hello!
 I’m Yudha Papua Setyo Atmaji and you can call me Yudha.
-Welcome to my Github account! <br>I have a passion in combining the art of design and the art of code into Front-End Development.<br>I’m currently learning JavaScript.
-It’s hard for me sometimes but I enjoyed it!
-I love to be challenged.<br>For now, I live in Jakarta, Indonesia.
+Welcome to my Github account! <br>I have a passion in combining the art of design and the art of code into Front-End Development.<br>For now, I live in Jakarta, Indonesia.

 ## 🌐 Socials: